mvierssen/ns-dojo/packages/katas/smelly-mars-rover/BACKLOG.md

 - Add mutation testing
 - Create frontend (with AI)
 - Expand new implementation, remove legacy (which is now a facade)
+- Trying to achieve 100% code coverage revealed that the contract for the public legacy method G was broken.
+Find out if G should be removed.

 # DONE